 Remember how Akshay Kumar pursues Bhumi Pednekar in Toilet: Ek Prem Katha?

-Just like actor Riteish Deshmukh and Vivek Oberoi defended the movie Grand Masti, by saying it was an adult comedy.
+Actors Riteish Deshmukh and Vivek Oberoi had defended the movie Grand Masti, by saying it was an adult comedy.

-We also had this stellar speech from the movie 3 Idiots, because what is 'balatkar; if not a word to arouse laughter.
+We also had Chatur’s speech from the movie 3 Idiots, because what is ‘balatkar’ if not a word to arouse laughter.

-And the scene from R...
-Rajkumar that used custodial rape by a corrupt policeman as just a passing occurrence.
-Because clearly, that's how normal it is.
+There was also R… Rajkumar where custodial rape by a corrupt policeman was just a passing occurrence, presumable included as a comic relief.
+Because clearly, that’s how normal it is.

-Of course, Shah Rukh Khan, the king of romance, had the perfect dating advice in Kal Ho Na Ho.
+Of course, Shah Rukh Khan’s character had this dating advice in Kal Ho Naa Ho: